Office: United Nations Institute for Disarmament Research (UNIDIR)

 For this assignment, fluency in English (both written and oral) is required.
-Knowledge of French is an advantage.
 Knowledge of another official United Nations language is desirable.

-Evaluation of qualified candidates may include an assessment exercise which will be followed by a competency-based interview.
+Evaluation of qualified candidates may include an assessment exercise which may be followed by a competency-based interview.

-The Deputy Director will be required to travel during the course of this assignment.
-Dates and locations will be determined during implementation and establishment of the workplan.
-The Deputy Director must complete the UN course BSAFE (online) and other mandatory UN trainings.
+The Associate Researcher is required to travel during the course of this assignment.
+Dates and locations will be determined during implementation of the Programme.
+The Associate Researcher must complete the UN course BSAFE (online) and provide UNIDIR with a certificate of completion.

+Applications should be sent as email attachments, with the subject line “Application: CAP Associate Researcher” to email@example.com.
 No applications will be accepted by post.
-Deadline for submission of applications is 2 June 2021.
+Deadline for submission of applications is 22 October 2021.
 Closing date is midnight Geneva time.